-The Alberta government sponsors a farm-level survey to track adoption of environmentally sustainable agriculture (ESA) practices in Alberta.
-Results from the Environmentally Sustainable Agriculture Tracking Survey (ESATS) provide valuable information about ESA progress in Alberta.
-Survey results also help government improve ESA programs and activities to encourage producers to adopt environmentally sustainable agriculture practices.
+The Alberta government sponsors a farm-level survey to track adoption of beneficial management practices (BMPs) in Alberta.
+Results from the Environmentally Sustainable Agriculture Tracking Survey (ESATS) provide valuable information about BMP progress in Alberta.
+Survey results also help government improve environmentally sustainable agriculture programs and activities to encourage producers to adopt beneficial management practices.

 Key environmental issues examined in the 2012, 2014, 2016 and 2018 surveys were: